Irrfan KhanRajit Ratha

-Khan is married to his wife Sutapa Sikdar, since 1995.
-She a Hindu of the Bramin caste.
-She is an Indian Film Producer, Dialogue Writer and Screenplay Writer.
-Famous Movies: Khamoshi: The Musical (Dialogue Writer, 1996), Supari (Dialogue Writer, 2003), Kahaani (Dialogue Writer, 2003), Madaari (Producer, 2016), Qarib Qarib Singlle (Producer, 2017)
+Khan got married to his wife Sutapa Sikdar, in 1995.
+She is a Hindu of the Brahmin caste.
+She is a movie producer, dialogue writer and screenwriter.
+Among her famous movies are Khamoshi: The Musical (Dialogue Writer, 1996), Supari (Dialogue Writer, 2003), Kahaani (Dialogue Writer, 2003), Madaari (Producer, 2016), Qarib Qarib Singlle (Producer, 2017)

 They have two kids: Ayaan Khan, Babil Khan

 Unlike most Indian film stars, Irrfan has been outspoken on religion.
 On Arnab Goswami's talk show, he took on Muslim fundamentalists, including India's Grand Imam.
 Irrfan Khan argued against "transactional religious interaction" and for "personal religious discovery"..."to discover yourself, to find God".
-Thoughhe admits he is the Ko"not an authority" on the Koran and Islamic Holy scriptures he has bravely stood by his comments despite heavy criticism and even threats of violence.
+Though he admits he is "not an authority" on the Koran and Islamic Holy scriptures he has bravely stood by his comments despite heavy criticism and even threats of violence.
 He's aware of the dangers that his frank comments pose to him and his family.
 His wife commented, "We are very proud of him."More